 Thomas spent the next three weeks on a distressing rollercoaster ride in the hospital’s intensive care unit (ICU), being placed on two consecutive ECMO life support machines, and fighting very hard to survive.
 His lungs were damaged from pneumonia and ongoing infections that had triggered septic shock, and he was facing amputation of his hands and legs.
 This time was incredibly difficult for Thomas and his family.

 Twenty days after being admitted to the ICU, Thomas’ condition had deteriorated even further.
 His parents, together with his medical team, made the devastating decision to turn off his life support.

-When the time came to turn off his life support machines, Thomas was wheeled outside on his hospital bed and took his last breaths with the warm rays of the setting sun on his face.
-We were by his side.
+When this time came, Thomas was wheeled outside on his hospital bed and took his last breaths as the sun set, his family by his side.

 Thomas will always be remembered as a loyal and humble young man, with a contagious laugh and dry sense of humour.
 The backyard cricket pitch where Thomas spent countless hours is now his resting place, and a special place for his family.

 Thomas’ family are passionate about promoting sepsis awareness, in the hopes that no other family has to go through losing a loved one to a preventable illness.
 They have established a foundation in memory of Thomas, and are campaigning to raise funds and increase public education about sepsis.